roblarsen/-100k-club/notes.md

 -  ~~http://www.comiclink.com/itemdetail.asp?back=%2FCGC%2Easp%3Ff1%3Di%2ELastUpdate%26ODire1%3DDESC&id=932964~~
 - The Carson City All Select 1 would undoubtedly grade 9.6 or 9.8, which could make it a $100k+ book if it ever sold.
 - Private sale: CLINK Action 1 6.5 previously sold for $575000 August 2010
+- I believe the MC#1 SP 9.4 you have noted was the Allentown 9.2?
+There are two 9.4 sp now.
+One is the Allentown.